hapijs/hapi/API.md

 - `handler` - an alternative location for the route `handler` option.

-- `id` - an optional unique indentifier used to look up the route using [`server.lookup()`](#serverlookupid).
+- `id` - an optional unique identifier used to look up the route using [`server.lookup()`](#serverlookupid).

 - `json` - optional arguments passed to `JSON.stringify()` when converting an object or